cammytown/telephenesis/README.md

 Telephenesis (https://telephenesis.com) is a visualization of the metamorphosis of a musical idea as it is reinterpreted and recreated by different artists.
 It's like the game "Telephone", but with music.

-One artist composes a piece of music and uploads it in digital form to the website.
-It is then visualized as a star floating in an outerspace interface.
-Listeners can click on the stars to listen to the track.
-Artists can remix or recreate tracks and upload them to be represented as a growing constellation of the progression of musical ideas as they are relayed from one creative mind to another.
+First, someone composes a piece of music and uploads it in digital form to the website.
+It shows up as a star in an outerspace interface.
+When a user clicks the star, the track plays.

+Then, other artists can come along and remix or recreate a star's music.
+They upload their version and it, too, is represented as a star; this time with a line to its origin.

+Listeners and browse through a growing constellation of the progression of musical ideas as they are relayed from one mind to another.

 ## Built using
 * [Node.js](https://nodejs.org/en/)